Real-Time Dam Levels

 Catchment & Hydrological Impact

-Fed primarily by the Cataract River, this reservoir plays a critical role in the South East Coast (NSW) drainage division.
+The Cataract River acts as the primary lifeblood for Cataract, making it a cornerstone of the South East Coast (NSW) network.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 The South East Coast (NSW) region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance